harshadkumar-parmar/movie-ticket-booking/README.md

-# Movie ticket
+# Movie Ticket Booking System

-This project is a simple API for managing customer transactions.
-It includes endpoints for creating accounts and transactions, and retrieving account information.
-The project is built using Java and Spring Boot.
+## Overview

+This project is a movie ticket booking system built with Spring Boot, JPA, and Redis for synchronization and locking.
+It allows users to book multiple seats for a movie showtime, ensuring concurrency and consistency in a distributed environment.

 ## Table of Contents
+- Features
-- Getting Started
+- Technologies Used
 - Endpoints
 - Running Tests
 - Swagger API Documentation